sormuras/bach/doc/comparison/README.md

 ```

-6 files, the module compilation unit, the [`pom.xml`](minimal/maven/pom.xml) file and assets of the Maven Wrapper.
+6 files, the module compilation unit, the [pom.xml](minimal/maven/pom.xml) file and assets of the Maven Wrapper.
-All of them weighing in 18,729 bytes before build.
+All of them weighing in 48,756 bytes before build.

 `mvn verify`

-18 seconds later (including 17.7 s build time), the directory contains 1,825,166 bytes.
+18 seconds later (including 13.9 s raw build time), the directory contains 1,905,905 bytes.

 In addition, `~/.m2` was created.
-That directory contains 1394 files with 244,353,411 bytes.
+That directory contains 1394 files with 44,353,411 bytes.

 ### Gradle